 The BIONICLE Flash episodes (which consisted of cutscenes from the Mata Nui On-Line Game and a short series of non-game animations) went through some degree of evolution:

-At first, the animations, as well as the game, blended 3D graphics with standard, 2D Flash animation, and as such, some of the movements had many individually rendered frames showing off bodyparts/machinery from just slightly different angles.
-The characters also had a lot of shading, and the backgrounds were immensely detailed.
-As the game progressed, the visuals changed to standard 2D imagery, with the animation consisting of the same couple of images being repositioned to simulate movement.
-The characters only had a few basic angles to their parts, and barely any shading that matched their environment, which also became less detailed.
-So when you went back to the first areas of the game, characters suddenly tended to look out of place.
-Thus, this can be seen as an example of the art de-evolving through the course of a series/game.
+At first, both the animations and the game blended rough 3D graphics with crude 2D Flash animation.
+Some of the movements had many individually rendered frames showing off bodyparts/machinery from slightly different angles.
+The characters had a lot of shading, and the backgrounds were immensely detailed, though some of the textures were low-quality jpeg images.
+Characters were also often Off-Model, since their sprites were based on bad quality photos of LEGO pieces and primitive 3D models.
+As the game progressed, the visuals changed to standard 2D imagery, with simplistic Clip-Art Animation.
+The characters only had a few basic angles and barely any shading that matched their environment, which also became less detailed but more stylized and "uniform".
+So when you went back to the first areas of the game, characters suddenly looked out of place.

 One could say the art style for Neurotically Yours went through this, starting from very rough design and animation and it now a lot smoother.

 The art in Happy Tree Friends became less stiff and more "cute" over time, mainly by making them overall a little rounder and cartoonish.
 The overall animation quality also improved.
-See this illustration◊.
+A more specific example is the appearance of Flippy's evil Split Personality.
+In his very first episode, he looked exactly like normal Flippy.
+After that he gained greenish-yellow eyes, Creepy Shadowed Undereyes, and crooked teeth.
+This would remain for a few episode before the crooked teeth were replaced by fangs in late season 2, finalising the design.

 Ashley in The Crazy Kids of Grade 5 has went through a character redesign.
 Compare this ◊ to this ◊.